|

 Legolas held up his hands.
 "I have been examined by Master

-When Legolas and I searched the elleth's chambers, I found a
+When Legolas and I searched the elleth's chambers, I found

-he was looking for.
+it was what he was looking for.

 "It contained the recipe she used?" asked Fingolfin.

+Eowyn nodded.
 I think so.

-I think that Angaráto either bribed or threatened her
+I think that Angaráto either bribed or threatened her,

 and that she agreed to alter the potion.